If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 The winery is near the village of Skepasti, 25km east of the city.
 Check Klados’ Facebook page for more information, opening hours, and directions.
 You won’t regret adding the visit to your list of things to do in Rethymnon, Crete!

 Another new family winery you can visit in Rethymnon is Kourkoulou.
-I still have to visit their premises, and I will do so really soon.
+I still have to visit their premises and will do so soon.

-However I had the chance of tasting their rosés at the last two Cretan wine fairs, and I must say I can’t wait to taste some more.
+However, I had the chance to taste their rosés at the last two Cretan wine fairs, and I must say I can’t wait to taste some more.

 Visit the Village of Asteri

-If you are looking for a place to stay not far from the city, but with a Cretan feel to it, check the village of Asteri.
-It’s about 15 km from Rethymno and it allows you to visit the city any time you want with a quick car ride.
+If you are looking for a place to stay not far from the city but with a Cretan feel, check the Asteri village.
+It’s about 15 km from Rethymno, allowing you to visit the city any time with a quick car ride.

 Asteri has a significant spot in the history of the island.
 During the 1866 revolution, the villages of Asteri and Hamalevri were raided by the Turks, who completely destroyed the homes of the Christians.